Messages¶

 The following conevnience functions and properties are available on a Message object:

-Returns all text content, replacing non-text content with type indicators.
+Returns all text content, replacing non-text content with their representations.

 Example